acroticguy/acroticguy/README.md

 <div id="bio" align="center">
   <p>
-    I'm a Computer Science student at AUEB, but more than that, I consider myself a designer of intelligent systems.
+    I'm a Computer Science graduate at AUEB, but more than that, I consider myself a designer of intelligent systems.
 I don't just see AI as a field of study; I see it as the ultimate toolkit for solving complex problems.
 My core passion lies in <b>AI Game Theory</b> and designing systems where multiple concepts work in concert to create something genuinely useful and transformative.
 I'm driven by the process of turning a challenging idea into a functional reality that makes life easier.
   </p>
 </div>